jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 I've used a Macbook for development in the past, as well as a Mac Mini for iOS development.
 Let's just say Macs and I don't get along.

+### Wouldn't it be better if you just become a freelancer?

+If I ever grow tired of my current job I just might.